sdpython/mlprodict/_doc/sphinxdoc/source/onnx.rst

 onnxruntime
 +++++++++++

-This runtime does not load the :epkg:`ONNX` in a single session but instead calls :epkg:`onnxruntime` for each node independently.
+This runtime does not load the :epkg:`ONNX` data in a single session but instead calls :epkg:`onnxruntime` for each node independently.
 This was developped mostly to facilitate the implementation of converters from :epkg:`scikit-learn`